chkoreff/Fexl/README.md

 [Fexl](http://fexl.com) is the simplest and most powerful language I've been able to devise.
 You can do low-level system programming in it, but you can also create secure "sandboxes" to allow restricted high-level scripting.
-The interpreter is tiny (about 27K at the moment), and it is easy to call external C routines.
+The interpreter is tiny -- about 31K at the moment, and that's with a bunch of built-in functions.
+It is easy to call external C routines.

 The interpreter creates an initial value which represents your entire program.
 It then evaluates that value, reducing it one step at a time until it finally